finbourne/finbourne-access-sdk-csharp/sdk/docs/UserRolesApi.md

 # **RemovePolicyFromUserRole**
 > void RemovePolicyFromUserRole (string userid, string policyScope, string policyCode)

-[EXPERIMENTAL] RemovePolicyFromUserRole: Remove a policy from a user-role
+RemovePolicyFromUserRole: Remove a policy from a user-role

 Removes a policy from a user-role.